j0seph-w/medtxt_RAG/README.md

 # medtxt_RAG
-Using RAG for enhanced question answering from a medical textbook.
+Using RAG for enhanced question answering from a medical textbook:
+"Fundamental Techniques of Plastic Surgery".